jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

           self.assertFalse(False)

   the test passes.
-I can write the rest of the code for the project and get results back quickly since the tests run when I change the code
+I can write the rest of the code for the project and get results back quickly because the tests run when I change the code

 ----